Skip to main content

 client = OpenAI(api_key="sk-...")

-# With Auriko SDK
+# With Auriko — just change the init

 import os